-Smart Traveller lists a couple of great ways you can stay out of trouble: pay close attention to your surroundings at all times, be wary of how you move from place to place (e.g. avoid unlicensed taxis), and be careful with your belongings.1
+Smartraveller lists some great ways you can stay out of trouble, including paying close attention to your surroundings at all times, being wary of how you move from place to place (e.g. avoid unlicensed taxis) and being careful with your belongings.1

 When travelling to Brazil, planning your itinerary before departing is important.
 For example, the Carnaval Festival in Rio de Janeiro is held in either February or March, so plan your travels around this time if this is something you want to see.
 If you’re wondering what other things to do in Brazil, there is also the Amazon rainforest, and other iconic destinations such as Sao Paulo, Copacabana Beach and Iguazu Falls, which is on the border of Brazil and Argentina.

 You must have a visa to enter Brazil and you’ll need to arrange it before you leave on your trip, as you can’t get one once you’ve arrived in the country.¹ If you’re entering Brazil for tourism, business or just transiting, you may be eligible for an electronic visa; otherwise, you’ll need to apply for a visa through the Brazilian embassy or consulate located in the capital city, Brasília.

 According to Smartraveller, there are outbreaks of disease in Brazil.¹ These diseases include:

 Other diseases prevalent in Brazil include HIV/AIDS, cholera, typhoid, hepatitis, rabies and dengue fever.

 Vaccinations are available for several of these diseases, and Smartraveller recommends you get vaccinated before your trip to Brazil.
 You may need to provide a yellow fever vaccination certificate upon entry into the country.